Azure/autorest/readme.md

 ##### Server-side code generation for Azure Functions

-For generating Azure Functions apps from Open API specs, please use the following generators -
+You can now use the new Azure Functions generators to generate Function App skeleton projects from OpenAPI specs.
+To try it out, use one of the following generators:

 | Generator | Command | Notes |
 |----|---|---|